Linus-J/CFR-in-C/README.md

 ## Counterfactual Regret Minimization lightweight C implementation
 ### Description:
 Repository for CFR algorithms written in C to optimise execution speeds for each implementation.
 So far MCCFR (Monte Carlo Counterfactual Regret Minimization), Vanilla CFR, CFR+ and DCFR (Discounted Counterfactual Regret Minimization) have been implemented in this repository to solve [Kuhn Poker](https://en.wikipedia.org/wiki/Kuhn_poker "Kuhn Poker").
+Additionally the DCFR algorithm has been implented to solve a variant of Leduc Poker, which is a larger game than Kuhn poker.
+Functions to calculate exploitability in both settings are also included.
+A perfect mapping function is implemeted for each CFR setting that allocates each information set to a value in a 2D array that is used to efficiently access the strategies for both players in Kuhn and Leduc Poker.
+The future aim is to expand the implementation of DCFR to Flop Hold'em, Limit Texas Hold'em and finally No-Limit Texas Hold'em.

 ### Installation instructions:
 #### Step 1: [Clone the repo]